Allegheny-Computer-Science-102-F2020/cs102-F2020-lab9-solution/README.md

 poetry run python fibonaccicreator --number 1000 --approach memoized  0.29s user 0.07s system 101% cpu 0.354 total
 ```

+After you have finished adding all of the required functions to the file called
+`fibonacci.py`, you should conduct an experiment to determine which function in
+this module that demonstrates the best performance.
+That is, you should attempt
+to answer the questions: (i) which function yields the smallest and greatest
+amount of overall memory consumed?, (ii) which function consumes the smallest
+and greatest amount of execution time?, (iii) how much memory does an empty
+dictionary consume in the Python programming language, (iv) how much memory does
+a dictionary consume after it is used by the memoized function?, and (v) why are
+these trends evident in your data set?
+Importantly, as you are running the
+functions and analyzing the results, please make sure that you both identify the
+key trends and, additionally, explain why those trends are evident in your data.

 As in a previous assignment, please note that this version of the program adds a
 `--display` function and thus it will no longer display the Fibonacci numbers
 unless this argument is passed to the function.
 This helps to ensure that your